powersync-ja/powersync.dart/packages/powersync_attachments_stream/README.md

 The `saveFile` method handles attachment creation and upload:

 1. The attachment is saved to local storage
-2. An `AttachmentRecord` is created with `QUEUED_UPLOAD` state, linked to the local file using `localUri`
+2. An `AttachmentRecord` is created with `queuedUpload` state, linked to the local file using `localUri`
 3. The attachment must be assigned to relational data in the same transaction, since this data is constantly watched and should always represent the attachment queue state
 4. The `RemoteStorageAdapter` `uploadFile` function is called
-5. On successful upload, the state changes to `SYNCED`
+5. On successful upload, the state changes to `synced`
-6. If upload fails, the record stays in `QUEUED_UPLOAD` state for retry
+6. If upload fails, the record stays in `queuedUpload` state for retry

 ### Download Process

 Attachments are scheduled for download when the stream from `watchAttachments` emits a new item that is not present locally:

-1. An `AttachmentRecord` is created with `QUEUED_DOWNLOAD` state
+1. An `AttachmentRecord` is created with `queuedDownload` state
 2. The `RemoteStorageAdapter` `downloadFile` function is called
 3. The received data is saved to local storage
-4. On successful download, the state changes to `SYNCED`
+4. On successful download, the state changes to `synced`
 5. If download fails, the operation is retried in the next sync cycle

 ### Delete Process

 The `deleteFile` method deletes attachments from both local and remote storage:

-1. The attachment record moves to `QUEUED_DELETE` state
+1. The attachment record moves to `queuedDelete` state
 2. The attachment must be unassigned from relational data in the same transaction, since this data is constantly watched and should always represent the attachment queue state
 3. On successful deletion, the record is removed
 4. If deletion fails, the operation is retried in the next sync cycle